mehulagg/gitlab/doc/user/admin_area/index.md

 #### Users statistics

-The **Users statistics** page provides an overview of user accounts by role, such as _Users with highest role Maintainer_.
+The **Users statistics** page provides an overview of user accounts by role.
+These statistics are calculated daily, so user changes made since the last update are not reflected.

 The following totals are also included: